Gender pay reporting

 [* Source: Annual Survey of Hours and Earnings (ASHE), Office for National Statistics]

 We are also committed to recognising the contribution made by everyone to our business, irrespective of role and seniority.
 For that reason, a percentage of our profits are distributed as a bonus to everyone in the company.

 Gender pay bands

-One of the biggest challenges we face as a technology company is the national shortage of women who have qualifications in STEM subjects (science, technology, engineering and mathematics), and the imbalance in the numbers of women working in tech.
+One of the biggest challenges we face as a technology company is the national shortage of women who have qualifications in STEM subjects (science, technology, engineering, and mathematics), and the imbalance in the numbers of women working in tech.
 This national problem contributes to the under representation of females at all levels in our organisation, from the lower quartile through to the upper quartile, but is at its most pronounced in the upper pay band.
-The four-strong executive team consists of three males (including the two founding directors) and one female.
-The composition of the operating board is broadly even, with 7 males vs 6 females.
+The three-strong executive team consists of three males (including the two founding directors).
+The composition of the operating board is broadly even, with 3 males vs 2 females.

 What are we doing to improve our performance?

-We also continue to work strategically through partner agencies – through our relationships with techUK and One HealthTech, for example – to highlight and address the bigger issue of the structural gender imbalance in our industry.
+We also continue to work strategically through partner agencies – through our relationships with techUK , for example – to highlight and address the bigger issue of the structural gender imbalance in our industry.

 + Definitions at a glance